dsi-clinic/CMAP/README.md

 Before running the repository (see details below), you need to perform the following steps:
 1. Install make if you have not already done so.
+2. Ensure you have access to [Slurm] (python train.py configs.config --experiment_name baseline_v1).
-2. Create and initiate a cmap specific conda environment using the following steps:
+3. Create and initiate a cmap specific conda environment using the following steps:
     1) Install miniconda:
     ```
     mkdir -p ~/miniconda3